benashford/rs-es/README.md

 Please note, due a minor breaking change between Rust 1.5 and 1.6 the 0.1.x releases of `rs-es` only work with Rust 1.5 or earlier, the 0.2.x releases only work with Rust 1.6 or later.

+Not every feature and every option is implemented, this README and the documentation describe what is available.
+For any errors, omissions, etc., issues and pull requests are welcome.

 ### Contributing and compatibility

 The HEAD of `master` is currently the development branch for 0.3.0, for any fixes etc. the current 0.2.x release, please open a pull request against the `0.2-releases` branch.
 For contributions for ongoing development, please open a pull request against `master`.